 The $10 is an ask to help cover the cost of the rental for the group campsite.
 We rent two large group campsites and the cost is about $300 for each weekend.
 The cost for both events for the year is about $700.
 If folks are unable to chip in for the cost of the rental we'd still love for you to come anyway.
 We don't make any money on this event.
 If we have any that comes in that is extra, we buy things like hand sanitizer for the bathrooms, trash bags, and signage for the event.
 We have never made a profit on queer camp out.
 We never will.
 We hope to break even each year and have some cash for supplies for this year and for future events.

 Food, Gear, & Clothing

-Many people have gear they can share--but it won’t be there unless we plan for your needs in advance.
+Many people have gear they can share--but it won’t be there unless you plan for your needs in advance.
 Please make your own arrangements to borrow gear.
 There is a column on the participation log that lists what people have to share once you have registered.

 No. The campground has no cooking facilities, electricity or running water, and it is too remote for food trucks to swing by.
 You are responsible for bringing your own meals and sufficient water for drinking, cooking and washing up.

 Yes!
 Some people love to wear fabulous outfits.
 Please bring anything that makes you happy.
 Please do not shed glitter, feathers, or anything else in the woods.

 Nope.
 Please wear whatever feels like a good fit for you.
 Most people will be wearing clothes that are practical for them for camping.
 For some people this means a tutu--but for most it probably means a t-shirt and jeans.